Chapter 21 Extending use cases of GLM

 21.1 Binomial response data

-The three data types are as follows:
+The three formats, provide flexibility for modelling binomial data in various contexts and are as follows:

 weights